ezpublishlegacyprojects/paradoxpdf/trunk/paradoxpdf/doc/README.txt

 GNU General Public License for more details.

-ParadoxPDF uses a java jar : paradoxpdf.jar built uppon 'Flying Saucer'https://xhtmlrenderer.dev.java.net/ Flying saucer is  An XML/XHTML/CSS 2.1 Rendrer that supports a native PDF output support.
+ParadoxPDF uses a java jar : paradoxpdf.jar built upon 'Flying Saucer' https://xhtmlrenderer.dev.java.net/ Flying saucer is a XML/XHTML/CSS 2.1 Renderer that supports a native PDF output support.

 Paradoxpdf.jar is a wrapper application that can be used from command line.
-Is contains all deppendencies. and sources will be soon published on sourcefoge.net
+Is contains all dependencies. and sources will be soon published on sourcefoge.net

 The original idea for using 'Flying Saucer' to generate pdf contents was published by Joshua Marinacci to